rahil627/shmup-dragonruby/app/notes.md

 # setup
 TODO: need to setup helix workspace, so that i can easily access samples with file picker, yet still get autocomplete via lsp (which depends on the workspace location)

+# lsp
+install the solargraph gem
+get the dr yard docs repo
+in mygame folder, run `solargraph config` set up the relative directory to the yard docs repo and app folder

 # repo
 1. Your public repository needs only to contain the contents of ./mygame.
 This approach is the cleanest and doesn't require your .gitignore to be polluted with DragonRuby specific files.
 2. edit .gitignore (see docs)